krupalshah/Composer/README.md

 # Composer
-An easy way to compose chain of interdependent asynchronous tasks.
+An easy way to compose chains of interdependent asynchronous tasks.

 > WORK IN PROGRESS